"The Ultimate Fighter," the reality show that brought fighters together in a home, is on ESPN and ESPN+.

-Must-see fight: Ed Herman vs Rory Singer, TUF 3 Semifinal
+Must-see fight: Ed Herman vs Rory Singer, TUF 3 semifinal

 Season 4: The Comeback (Watch here)

 Storyline: Season 4 took a different approach with casting.
-Instead of fighters who were trying to get their foot in the door, the competition on this show included only former UFC fighters looking for one last shot at glory return to the Octagon.
+Instead of fighters who were trying to get their foot in the door, the competition on this show included only former UFC fighters looking for one last shot at glory in a return to the Octagon.

 Cool anecdote: The winners of this season would receive championship opportunities against the welterweight and middleweight champions.